mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ## 1. Selecting the Base Table

-The base table selection is the first step when starting a new query, and it will determine which columns and links are available as input columns.
+When starting a new query, the first step is to select the base table, which determines which columns and links are available as input columns.

-The base table also determines the automatic joins that are performed when the user adds columns from linked tables.
+When a user adds columns from linked tables, the base table determines the automatic joins that are performed.

 ### Changing the base table

-The user should make base table selection at the start of the query building progress.
-Changing it after input columns have been selected will clear all progress.
+The user should choose a base table at the start of the query building process.
+Changing it after the input columns have been selected will result in the loss of all progress.

-A warning should be given to users so that they understand the consequences of making this change.
+A warning should be issued to users so that they are aware of the implications of making this change.

 ### 1.1 Base Table Options

-The base table selector will display a list of all available tables in the current schema (Initially, this list will not show views.
-Exploration of views will be added in later iterations.)
+The base table selector will show a list of all the tables that are currently available in the schema.
+(At first, this list will not display views.
+View exploration will be added in later iterations.)

-To select a table, the user will find it on the list and click on the desired table option.
+To choose a table, the user must first locate it on the list and then click on the desired table option.

-Selecting the base table will enable the interface controls for additional steps (e.g., column selection, filters), which were initially disabled.
-No action is available before a base table is selected.
+When you select the base table, the interface controls for additional steps (e.g., column selection, filters) that were previously disabled will become available.
+Before selecting a base table, no action is available.

-Once a selection has been made, the user will be prompted to proceed with the input columns configuration, starting with column selection.
+After making a selection, the user will be prompted to continue with the input column configuration, starting with column selection.

 ---
 Wireframes